-In Poland, in cooperation with the Federation of Polish Food Banks and Caritas Polska, Biedronka customers offered foodstuffs in various campaigns throughout the year, enabling the collection of more than 1,870 tonnes of foodstuffs, which were then channelled to people in need.
+In Poland, in cooperation with the Federation of Polish FoodBanks and Caritas Polska, Biedronka customers offered foodstuffs in various campaigns throughout the year, enabling the collection of more than 1,870 tonnes of foodstuffs, which were then channelled to people in need.

 In Colombia, Ara has been carrying out a campaign to raise the awareness of consumers to help the most needed through rounding up the value of their purchases.
-The value donated is delivered monthly to the Fundación Aldeas Infantiles SOS Colombia (SOS Colombia Child Villages Foundation) for their programme Fortalecimiento Familiar (Family Support), in the municipalities of Ríosucio and Bolívar.
+The value donated is delivered monthly to the "Fundación Aldeas Infantiles SOS Colombia" (SOS Colombia Child Villages Foundation) for their programme "Fortalecimiento Familiar" (Family Support), in the municipalities of Ríosucio and Bolívar.
 In 2016, following the expansion of Ara, this support was extended to the municipality of Bogotá.

-With donations made by customers surpassing 51 thousand euros, a 55% growth, this guaranteed an important support to the work carried out by Aldeas SOS, which support 1,654 children and young people from 2,138 families.
+The donations made by customers surpassed 51 thousand euros, a 55% growth, guaranteeing an important support to the work carried out by "Aldeas SOS", which support 1,654 children and young people from 2,138 families.